jazzyray/mirror-standards/health.md

 Healthchecks should be pluggable and reusable across services.
 So a ElasticSearch health-check should be re-usable in many services.

 As an example a minimal /health implementation with an ElasticSearch health-check might look something like the following.
 Each health-check should be configurable.
-In this case the ElasticSearch index is configured to check a number of indices.
+In this case the ElasticSearch health-check is configured to check a number of indices.
 Checking and supporting inspection of availability, fields, cluster status etc.:

 ```
 {